If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 With the coronavirus pandemic still in full swing, many small businesses are struggling to turn a profit.
 So if you're worried about making your SBA loan payments, you aren't alone.

 Failing to make payments on any loan can result in a default and, ultimately, poor credit marks.
-But the consequences for defaulting on an SBA loan are even more severe.
+However, the consequences of defaulting on an SBA loan are even more severe.

 What are the consequences of defaulting and what can you do to avoid them?
 We're guiding you through the answers to each of these questions next.
 You better keep reading because this one's for you.